 Tip: Using refillable and reusable containers full of products from your own home-sized bottles is better ecologically (and cheaper) than buying ‘travel size’ products.

 Having a cotton sheet towel or large-sized microfibre towel is handy, especially if you’re a wild swimmer, and towels (as fans of the Hitchhiker’s Guide to the Galaxy well know) have tens of other uses (sling, picnic blanket, sarong).

 Sunglasses and insect repellent are the yin to the yang of wet-weather gear; when you need them, you really need them.
 And in some locations – Scottish highlands, Scandinavia, New Zealand during midges/mosquito season – life will be almost unbearable without some defence against the locals.

 In these Covid-19 times carry a reusable mask to use in shops or when interacting with people.

-- Communications and emergency navigation system (a very personal area as there are issues around reliance on phone signals, the ability to call out a full-scale rescue for something relatively minor, and over-reliance on GPS units – but then camping checklists are all about personal experience and choice).
+Communications and an emergency navigation system give you peace of mind.
+This is a very personal area as there are issues around reliance on phone signals, the ability to call out a full-scale rescue for something relatively minor, and over-reliance on GPS units – but then camping checklists are all about personal experience and choice.

 Once camping tech was a film camera and a few coins for a pay phone.
 Now for many people it’s a key part of their equipment and spans everything from smart phones (complete with the best navigational apps), tablets, GPS units and watches to the separate power-storage devices and solar chargers that are required to keep it all working.